keithbowes/mtsend/README.md

 ## REQUIREMENTS
 mtsend requires [Python](http://python.org).
 The master branch requires Python 3.0 or higher.
-The python-2.7 branch has most fixes and new features (the exceptions are XDG directory support and the platform key) backported and can run in Python 2.7.x.
+The python-2.7 branch has most fixes and new features backported and can run in Python 2.7.x.
 The python-2.4 branch contains Scott Yang's original version 1.1 and should work in versions of Python from 2.4 to 2.6.x (and perhaps older versions of Python 2.x), but doesn't contain the improvements of the master and python-2.7 branches (mostly because I don't want to install ancient versions of Python to test them; as of writing, Python 2.7.x is the most used version of Python, and older versions are dwindling).

 ## CONFIGURATION FILE